Noraelbendary/-Noraelbendary-Human-Resources-Dataset-Analysis-/README.md

 - The dataset contains no missing or erroneous values, and all features are in the correct data type.

-- There are strong positive correlations between attrition and: Performance Rating, Monthly Income, Number of Companies Worked, and Distance from Home.

 ```
 <a><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>